shossa3/AmpML/README.md

 # Setup

 This project uses Python 3.7 and requires the installtion of the following packages: numpy, librosa, keras, tensorflow, pandas, sklearn, matplotlib, and seaborn.
-Place the audio and text files from the Respitory Sound Database in a folder named "audio".
+Place the wav and text files from the Respitory Sound Database in a folder named "audio".

 # Scripts